||HOW TO PREVENT BLISTERS AND CHAFING

 Wrapping and Taping - Wrapping toes with moleskin or taping feet with athletic tape (or duct tape) is also a common practice.
 If you wrap your feet it is important that the tape is applied smoothly (no wrinkles) and not too tight.
 Ultra walkers might tape their entire foot, but most walkers only need to tape up hot spots.

-Hopefully using a combination of the preventatives above you will come away blister free.
+Hopefully using one of these preventatives or a combination of things will keep you blister free.
 It is important to apply the products prior to your walk if you are prone to blisters.
 You can also carry supplies with you on your walk.
 Stop and apply as soon as you feel a hot spot to prevent a blister from forming.

 1. Wash your hands with disinfectant soap and water.